-- Make sure you change your passwords for all online accounts.
-When changing your password, make it a sentence that is 12 or more characters long, and make it unique to that account.
+- Make sure you change your passphrases for all online accounts.
+When changing your passphrase, make it a sentence that is 12 or more characters long and make it unique to that account.
 You may also need to contact your bank and other financial institutions to freeze your accounts so that the offender is not able to access your financial resources.

 - Close any unauthorized or compromised credit or charge accounts.
 Cancel each credit and charge card.
 Get new cards with new account numbers.
 Inform the card companies that someone may be using your identity, and find out if there have been any unauthorized transactions.
 Close accounts so that future charges are denied.
 You may also want to write a letter to the company so there is a record of the problem.

 - File a report with your local law enforcement agency.
-Even if your local police department or sheriff’s office doesn’t have jurisdiction over the crime (a common occurrence for online crime which may originate in another jurisdiction or even another country), you will need to provide a copy of the law enforcement report to your banks, creditors, other businesses, credit bureaus, and debt collectors.
+Even if your local police department or sheriff’s office doesn’t have jurisdiction over the crime (a common occurrence for online crime that may originate in another jurisdiction or even another country), you will need to provide a copy of the law enforcement report to your banks, creditors, other businesses, credit bureaus and debt collectors.

 - If your personal information has been stolen through a corporate data breach (when a cyber thief hacks into a large database of accounts to steal information, such as Social Security numbers, home addresses and personal email addresses), you will likely be contacted by the business or agency whose data was compromised with additional instructions as appropriate.
 You may also contact the organization’s IT security officer for more information.